electric-cloud/ec-emake-metrics/README.md

 OVERVIEW:

-The "Emake-Metrics" plugin provides procedures to run emake builds with different configurations and different numbers of enabled agents to find the best build times (plus lots of other metrics).
+The "Emake-Metrics" ElectricCommander/ElectricFlow plugin provides procedures to run ElectricAccelerator builds with different configurations and different numbers of enabled agents to find the best build times (plus lots of other metrics).

 USAGE:

-You must first install and promote the plugin.
+You must first install and promote the plugin (available in out/Emake-Metrics.jar).
 Then, go to the installed plugins list and click on Emake-Metrics to view the procedures.
 Here are the steps to find optimal emake speed:

 * Create a list of the different configurations with which you will be testing emake.
 Each configuration represents a permutation of hardware variables (e.g. hyperthreading=on, RAM=32GB, hdd=SSD).
 Assign each of these configurations a unique identifier (e.g. c-1.1) and store this information in a spreadsheet for reference.
 * To iterate over runs of emake, launch the run_emake_iterate_agents procedure (see the parameter descriptions for details).
 Do this for each configuration (be sure to pass the configuration identifier that you recorded earlier to the configuration_id parameter.